JNRowe/hubugs/doc/hubugs.1.rst

 DESCRIPTION
 -----------

-:mod:`hubugs` is a very simple client for working with GitHub's issue tracker.
+:mod:`hubugs` is a very simple client for working with GitHub’s issue tracker.
-It allows you to perform all the issue related tasks you'd normally perform from the command line.
+It allows you to perform all the issue related tasks you’d normally perform from the command line.

 OPTIONS
 -------

 --version
-    show program's version number and exit
+    show program’s version number and exit

 -h, --help
-    show program's help message and exit
+    show program’s help message and exit

 --pager <pager>
     pass output through a pager